mcgrizzz/ProRecipes/README.md

 	 * a passion.
 Then life hit me.
 Thus, it's messy and ugly and disgusting and I hate my baby.
 This is where you guys come in.
 	 * Fix my baby.
 	 *
 	 * Feel free to make whatever changes you like (without removing functionality).
+	 *
+	 * I've left the anti-piracy code commented out.
+	 *
+	 *